 320 Introduction to Marketing (3).
-Prereq: ENG 103 and ENG 108.
+Prereq: Junior level standing.

 An overview of the marketing discipline with emphasis on planning and the development of competitive strategies.
 Specific topics include the marketing environment, marketing research, advertising, personal selling, sales promotion, pricing, new product development, and distribution channels.